 Remote work can muddle the distinction between work life and home life.
 When you suddenly work where you live, it becomes trickier to just log off and disappear.
 The answer to this question will let you know if your candidate is more susceptible to overworking themselves into the early hours of the night.

-Moving forward with the right remote job interview questions
+Moving forward with the right interview questions for remote workers

 Pick and choose the interview questions that work best for you.
 Be sure to spend significant time on the subject of remote work in your next remote job interview.
 Hiring workers is always going to be a challenge and hiring remote workers simply takes a different, more focused approach.